Long stay visa for studies for more than 90 days

 in order to obtain a student visa for France.
 Contact Campus France for more information.

-— Note: If you plan to stay in France mainly for a sabbatical stay but you are taking a French language class part-time, you should apply for a long stay "visitor" visa.
-If you are unsure on which visa to apply please e-mail us.
+— Note: If you plan to stay in France mainly for a sabbatical stay but you are taking a French language class part-time and staying also for tourism, you should apply for a long stay "visitor" visa.

 STEP 1 : register and obtain an "attestation" from "CAMPUSFRANCE", prior to applying for a visa at the Consulate General of France in Los Angeles.